 Your peak demand impacts your electricity bill by (1) impacting demand charges on your bill (2) impacting your electricity rate.

 Demand charges can make up 20-50% of a commercial customer’s bill, depending on your electricity usage pattern.

 Your bill will typically show two demand numbers, even though you are only billed on one of them.
 One is your actual kW demand for the month.
 The other is your peak demand.

 How is peak demand set?
 Your peak demand is set annually based on your usage in the 15 minute interval period when the overall grid had the highest demand.
 Once your peak demand is established, it will stay that way for 12 months … unless you reach a new peak.
 Because of this, you are typically billed based on the higher of the annual peak or your current month’s peak demand.

 Oh.
 And here’s the other catch.
 Your peak demand is set each year based on the highest 4 usage intervals in the summer, called coincident peak demand days.
 And those peak demand days aren’t known until they actually happen.
 (More on that below.)

-And as an added bonus?
-Having high demand / low load factor will also increase your cost per kWh from your supplier.
+Having high demand / low load factor will also increase your cost per kWh from your electricity supplier.